Australian, New Zealand and overseas secondary studies

 Australian Year 12 qualifications

-If you completed an Australian Year 12 qualification in or outside Australia in 2013, or will complete one in 2014, admission to most tertiary courses is based on your overall achievement in those studies.
+If you are completing an Australian Year 12 qualification in 2014, admission to most tertiary courses is based on your overall achievement in those studies.

-All Australian states and territories use a common scale or index which allows the comparison of achievement in Year 12.
-Refer to the Year 12 comparison table for more information.
+All Australian states and territories use a common scale, or index, which allows the comparison of overall levels of achievement in Year 12.

-- For NSW Year 12 applicants, the ATAR as provided by UAC is used.
+- for NSW Year 12 applicants, the ATAR as provided by UAC

-- For ACT Year 12 applicants, the ATAR as provided by the ACT Board of Senior Secondary Studies (ACTBSSS) is used.
+- for ACT Year 12 applicants, the ATAR as provided by the ACT Board of Senior Secondary Studies (ACTBSSS)

-- For Queensland Year 12 applicants who are eligible for an Overall Position (OP), and apply to UAC, the rank as provided by the Queensland Studies Authority (QSA) is used to derive an equivalent ATAR.
+- for Queensland Year 12 applicants who are eligible for an Overall Position (OP), and apply to UAC, an equivalent ATAR derived from the rank as provided by the Queensland Curriculum and Assessment Authority (QCAA).
 This rank is not reported to applicants.
 OPs shown in the Year 12 comparison table can be used as a guide.
 Students who complete a Queensland Senior External Examination are not eligible for an OP; UAC calculates a UAC rank for these students.

-- For South Australian and Northern Territory Year 12 applicants, the ATAR as provided by the South Australian Tertiary Admissions Centre (SATAC) is used.
+- for South Australian and Northern Territory Year 12 applicants, the ATAR as provided by the South Australian Tertiary Admissions Centre (SATAC)

-- For Tasmanian Year 12 applicants, the ATAR as provided by the University of Tasmania, calculated by the Tasmanian Qualifications Authority, is used.
+- for Tasmanian Year 12 applicants, the ATAR as provided by the University of Tasmania and calculated by the Tasmanian Qualifications Authority

-- For Victorian Year 12 applicants, the ATAR as calculated and distributed by the Victorian Tertiary Admissions Centre (VTAC) is used.
+- for Victorian Year 12 applicants, the ATAR as calculated and distributed by the Victorian Tertiary Admissions Centre (VTAC)

-- For Western Australian Year 12 applicants, the Murdoch ATAR as provided by the Tertiary Institutions Service Centre (TISC) is used.
+- for Western Australian Year 12 applicants, the ATAR as provided by the Tertiary Institutions Service Centre (TISC)

 Cut-offs indicate the lowest ATAR accepted for entry into a course.
 They don't represent the average ability of the students accepted for the course.
 The cut-offs also include any bonus points, so some applicants may receive an offer to a course even though their ATAR is below the cut-off.

-If you are completing an International Baccalaureate in 2013 a rank will be calculated for you by UAC provided that you are eligible for award of the International Baccalaureate Diploma or Bilingual Diploma.
+If you are completing an International Baccalaureate in 2014 or in May 2015, a rank will be calculated for you by UAC provided you are eligible for award of the International Baccalaureate Diploma or Bilingual Diploma.